 The most important thing to remember about taking one with you when traveling is to only use potable drinking water to clean it.
 If you wouldn’t drink it, don’t use it for brushing your teeth, or cleaning your Diva Cup.

 What about for Beginners?

 If you’re looking for your first menstrual cup, you’ll probably want to know whether or not it will work for beginners.
 We think it is!
 It’s easy to find in stores or online, is reasonably priced, has a nice size and firmness to it and is also safe to use.

 More details here: Is it Good for Beginners?

 The Takeaway on the Diva Period Cup:

 However, the cons have nothing to do with the quality of the product.
-It’s one of the highest quality menstrual cups in the world and there is absolutely nothing unsafe about using this product.
+It’s one of the highest quality products in the world and there is absolutely nothing unsafe about using this product.

-The negative reviews mostly seem to be about not fitting with certain body types (smaller people or those with a low cervix).
-So when you weigh up the Diva Cup pros and cons, it comes out a winner in the end for sure!
+The negative reviews mostly seem to be about not fitting with certain body types (smaller people especially).
+So when you weigh up the DivaCup pros and cons, it comes out a winner in the end for sure!